nvmax/FluxComfyDiscordbot/readme.md

   * add_prompt: if the lora requires a trigger word place it in this field
   * file: this is the exact name of the LoRA file with .safetensors, Example: MyLoRA.safetensors
   * weight: this is the weight required to get the desired effect from the lora.
-    * 0.5 is ideal if you are wanting to use multiple LoRA's at one time, having many at 1.0 can cause mass hallucination on image generations.
+  * url: this is the full url to the LoRA, example: https://civitai.com/api/download/models/123456789/MyLoRA.safetensors